-Opened during the 1970s, Llechwedd Slate Caverns is an homage to slate history.
+Opened during the 1970s, Zip World Llechwedd is an homage to slate history.
 It's won just about every award going, and you can find out why by descending 500 feet underground inside the steepest mining cable railway in Europe.
 Imagine what life would have been like without electricity during a tour of the craggy, torchlit tunnels.

 Alternatively, release some energy at the on-site underground trampoline park, Zip World Bounce Below.
 Or, for an aerial experience like no other, head for Zip World Titan – Europe's largest zip-lining zone.
 There, you can zipline on parallel lines over three different zip wires!

 Watch hand-spinning craftspeople and towering hydro-electro turbines in majestic action at Trefriw Woollen Mills, one of the last mills that's still in operation in Wales.
 The history of this place stretches back 150 years.
 Make the most of the beautiful work going on there by picking up some natty knitwork.

 Get inspired at the Centre for Alternative Technology (CAT), a futuristic shrine to sustainability.
 It features interactive displays, the latest innovations in energy generation and insights into organic growing.
 An eco-house, a railway, electric vehicles and organic gardens are among the highlights.
 Anyone needing persuasion to go green will be enchanted by this place.